Lugh: Description

 Lugh is typically described as a youthful warrior.
-In the brief narrative Baile in Scáil Lugh is described as being very large and very beautiful and also as a spear-wielding horseman.
+In the brief narrative Baile in Scáil, Lugh is described as being very large and very beautiful and a spear-wielding horseman.

 When he appears before the wounded Cú Chulainn in the Táin Bó Cúalnge he is described as follows:

 A man fair and tall, with a great head of curly yellow hair.
 He has a green mantle wrapped about him and a brooch of white silver in the mantle over his breast.
 Next to his white skin, he wears a tunic of royal satin with red-gold insertion reaching to his knees.
 He carries a black shield with a hard boss of white-bronze.
 In his hand a five-pointed spear and next to it a forked javelin.
 Wonderful is the play and sport and diversion that he makes (with these weapons).
 But none accosts him and he accosts none as if no one could see him.

 Elsewhere Lugh is described as a tall young man with bright red cheeks, white sides, a bronze-coloured face and blood-coloured hair.

-Finally, in The Fate of the Children of Turenn Lugh's appearance is compared to the sun on several occasions.
+In The Fate of the Children of Turenn Lugh's appearance is compared to the sun on several occasions.
 He is described by Bres as follows: